This is for current and future customers of GuestTraction products. This covers

 everything you need to remain GDPR compliant while using GuestTraction products.

-The General Data Protection Regulation (the “GDPR”) goes into effect on May 25, 2018.
+The General Data Protection Regulation (the “GDPR”) went into effect on May 25, 2018.
 The regulation harmonizes the patchwork of privacy regulations currently in effect around Europe.
 The regulations help people stay in control of their information, and GuestTraction agrees with this principle.

 We are not in the business of making money from selling customer data or using it for anything other than helping accommodation providers engage with their guests.
 GDPR requires that companies take security and privacy seriously.
 It also require transparency about how data is stored, moved, and processed.